fakedrtom/SVAFotate/README.md

                         path to CCDG SV bed file -gnomad PATH TO GNOMAD, --gnomad PATH TO GNOMAD path to gnomAD SV bed file
+  -ci USE CI BOUNDARIES, --ci USE CI BOUNDARIES
+                        option to use out inner or outer confidence intervals (CIPOS95, CIEND95) for SV boundaries, must answer "in" or "out"
 ```

 Since the idea is to annotate a VCF with AF information from CCDG and/or